 All Cultural Planning grant projects have concluded and been paid in full except for the Soho Repertory Theatre, Inc. project which was delayed.
-This project is winding down and reimbursement requests are under review.
+All work associated with this project has been completed and final reimbursement requests are under review.

 Grantee Activity Number: ColPk-7721 Activity Title: ColPk-7721